openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 No impact.

-The new data items are stored in the existing flavour extra specs data model and in the host state metadata model.
+The new data items are stored in the existing flavor extra specs data model and in the host state metadata model.

 REST API impact